 - Download iNaturalist and Seek apps to your phone.
 Both are free.
 Seek is kid-safe, easy-to-use, and fun!
 Seek & iNaturalist are designed to work together

-- Join the "Oakwood BioBlitz" Project in iNaturalist.
+- Join the "Oakwood BioBlitz 2023" Project in iNaturalist.
 Make sure it is the 2023 project!

 - If you don't have access to Seek & iNaturalist, you can still participate by borrowing print identification guides from the library.
 See FAQs for more details

 - Go outside any time between 6 AM Saturday Sept.
 9 and 9 PM Sunday Sept.
 10 to observe nature.
 Take photos and identify the living things you see - plants, animals, and fungi of any kind!
-Anyone can participate, but observations must occur within the city of Oakwood
+Anyone can participate, but observations must occur within or near the city of Oakwood

 - Share identified observations with Oakwood BioBlitz Project on iNaturalist.
 You can do this within Seek if you're logged in to your iNaturalist account.